Are There BPS Dyons in The Generalized $SU(2)$ Yang-Mills-Higgs Model?: Conclusions

-The BPS Lagrangian (\ref{Lbps gen}) is not the most general BPS Lagrangian for the Lagrangian (\ref{gen YMH}).
-Even after imposing the translation and rotational invariants, and also gauge invariant, there are other possible terms that can be added to the BPS Lagrangian (\ref{Lbps gen}).
-The first one is a term that are independent to all first-derivative of the fields, or basically it depends only on the scalar fields $|\Phi|$.
-The second one is a term that proportional to the $\tr\left(D_0\Phi\right)$.
-The third ones are the remaining terms that are proportional to quadratic of first-derivative of the fields which are $\tr\left(E_i\right)^2, \tr\left(B_i\right)^2, \tr\left(D_0\Phi\right)^2,$ and $\tr\left(E_iB_i\right)$.
-Similarly, we can add scalar fields-dependent couplings into each of these terms except for the first one since it already depends on the scalar fields.
-This most general BPS Lagrangian may lead to some exotic BPS monopoles and dyons and furthermore it could produce BPS monopoles and dyons with non-zero stress density tensor like in the case of vortices in the generalized Born-Infeld-Higgs model~\cite{Atmaja:2018ddi}.
-However it is beyond the study of this article and it will be investigated elsewhere.
+We could consider more general BPS Lagrangian density than \eqref{Lbps gen} that could lead to the generalized BPS dyons solutions under the Julia-Zee ansatz.
+The BPS Lagrangian density (\ref{Lbps gen}) is not the most general BPS Lagrangian density.
+There are other possible terms, in terms of $E_i,B_i,D_i\Phi,$ and $D_0\Phi$, that one can add to the BPS Lagrangian density (\ref{Lbps gen}).
+The first one is a term that are independent to all first-derivative of the fields, or basically an arbitrary function of the scalar fields $|\Phi|$.
+The second one, a term that is proportional to $\tr\left(D_0\Phi\right)$.
+The third ones are the remaining terms that are proportional to quadratic of first-derivative of the fields: $\tr\left(E_i\right)^2, \tr\left(B_i\right)^2, \tr\left(D_0\Phi\right)^2,$ and $\tr\left(E_iB_i\right)$.
+Another possible way to find the generalized BPS dyons is by considering different ansatze such as axially symmetric ansatz studied in~\cite{Hartmann:2000ja} for higher topological charge dyons.
+However those possibilities are beyond the study of this article and they will be investigated elsewheres.

-\acknowledgments We would like to acknowledge the Abdus Salam ICTP for Associateships 2019 and for warmest hospitality during the Associate visit where this work was initially done.
-This work was supported under the grant ``Pendanaan Penelitian Perguruan Tinggi Non-PTNBH Usulan Tahun 2019'' with project's title ``Persamaan BPS Dalam Teori Medan Relativistik''.
+\acknowledgments I would like to acknowledge the Abdus Salam ICTP for Associateships 2019 and for warmest hospitality during the Associate visit where this work was initially done.
+This work was supported under the grant WCR Kemenristek 2022.